 Toast Go® 2 Order Screen

-There is an All Checks button in the action bar for easy access.
+An All Checks button in the action bar gives you easy access to all checks.

 The Print and Pay buttons are always in view.

-The Menu can easily be expanded or collapsed to add more items.
+The Menu can be expanded or collapsed to add more items.

-The header automatically collapses when adding items to an order.
+The header automatically collapses when you add items to an order.

 The Hold, Stay, and Send buttons are locked at the bottom of the screen.

-Select an item from the order to easily edit items on your Toast Go® handheld.
-Then, you can make edits accordingly, like adding more items to the order or sending an item previously held.
+To edit an item on your Toast Go® handheld, select it from the order and make your changes, such as adding more items or sending an item you previously held.
 This applies to both Quick Order and Table Order screens.

 Server Item Firing